In my previous piece I wrote about Redundancy Planning.

 This may be in conjunction with the tapering furlough scheme but is more likely to apply when that scheme is coming to an end and we need to plan for permanent changes to contracts of employment.

-- Try to agree the change with affected employees.
-If they won’t agree, terminate their employment.
+Try to agree the change with affected, if they won’t agree, terminate their employment.

 Two initial points